lambdao-dev/lambdao-dev.github.io/_posts/2024-09-13-TheValueofCode.md

 For almost all businesses, software is only a tool to scale operations.
 The code itself has no importance, what matters is the value it delivers by its functionality.
 Therefore, the value of "good" code is in principle nonexistent, but it is in practice because "bad" code collapses in itself in the long term.
-The term "architecture" describing the general organisation of code is well-chosen as the metaphor holds in many ways.
+The term "architecture" describing the general organization of code is well-chosen as the metaphor holds in many ways.
 A solid structure will be difficult to evolve, unless the proper openings have been thought of.
 A tent would be the best choice if the only thing considered was cost, but there are hard requirements that should be considered, making the construction of the proper building necessary.